dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 2. **Webhook backend:** which is on an external HTTP API like Falco.

 The filesystem based audit logs location can be configured with the `kube-apiserver --audit-log-path` option flag.
 There are other flags for file size, etc.

+**EXAM TIP:** Remember to mount these files into the `kube-apiserver` Pod so they are accessible.
+Follow https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#log-backend for how to do this.

 The webhook based audit logs location can be configured with the `kube-apiserver --audit-webhook-config-file` option flag.